seanstrom/Essays/importance-of-values.md

 ageBy1       = ageBy 1
 addTitleInd  = addTitle 'Ind.'

-jake         = person 22, 'jake'
+# Step 3: Composing them together

+formatPerson  = (p) -> ageBy1 (addTitleInd jake)
-indJake      = addTitleInd jake olderIndJake = ageBy1 indJake
+formattedJake = formatPerson jake
 ```

-Here we've defined our own value, `person`, and we created an example `person` named `jake`.
+In the first step we've defined our own value, `person`, and we created an example `person` named `jake`.
-Since the person value now exists in our system, we can begin to create functions that rely on a `person` value being passed in, and then returning a `person` value as well.
+Now we can begin to create functions that rely on a `person` value being passed in, and then returning a `person` value as well.

 We continue by defining the functions `ageBy` and `addTitle`, which are functions that return functions.
-This is useful since we want to partially apply some generic functions, and then later pass in a `person` value.
-In this case we've created a generic aging function, and generic title adding function.
-We go on to use these functions to build even more functions, and the functions we make will directly compose with the `person` value.
+We then partially apply these functions in order to create the functions `ageBy1` and `addTitleInd`.
+These will be the functions that will directly compose with the `person` value.

-Now we show how how to use our new functions to compose with the `person` value.
+Next we show how to use our new functions to compose with the `person` value.
+We start by creating a the function `formatPerson`, which takes in a `person` value and composes it with our two functions.
+Finally we call `formatPerson` with the `person` value `jake`, which was defined in the first step.
-We produce another `person` value whose name now has the title "Ind.", and is also a year older than the original `person` value.
-We do this easily by combining the functions `ageBy1` and `addTitleInd`, both of which take in a `person` value and return a `person` value.
+By doing this We produce another `person` value whose name now has the title "Ind.", and is one year older than `jake`.
+And we did this easily by combining the functions `ageBy1` and `addTitleInd` inside of `formatPerson`.

 More to the point, our function composition allows us to chain many transformations into our desired result.
 Though there is still a potential flaw in our system.
 What would happen if some our functions would not be able to return a value?